resource/Front-End-Standards/Stylesheets/Sass.md

 ```

 ##### Functions
-- Functions are very similar to Mixins.
-However, the output from a function is a single value.
 - Use functions when you need to calculate a value that may be reused somewhere else.
 - Use camelCase for longer function names.